What does QUEST look like

 in Grades 3-5?

-In third, fourth, and fifth grades, a universal screening using multiple assessment measures are used to identify individuals that are eligible for our Tier 2 and Tier 3 services.
-The identification process is designed to highlight student strengths in areas that mark giftedness and talent including academic achievement, cognitive ability, and task commitment.
+In third, fourth, and fifth grades, a universal screening process using multiple assessment measures is used to identify individuals that are eligible for our Tier 2 and Tier 3 pull-out services.
+The identification process is designed to highlight student strengths in areas of academic achievement, cognitive ability, and task commitment.

-Our identification measures used are carefully chosen and weighted to be:
+Our chosen identification measures are carefully chosen and weighted to be:

 A closer look at the identification process

-All data for identification of QUEST Tier 2 and 3 services is collected in the Fall, except CogAT which is administered in the Spring.
-Parents of identified students will be notified once the identification process is complete and services will being in October.
-There will be additional testing windows in the Fall and Winter for new students to the district.
+All data for identification of QUEST Tier 2 and 3 services is collected in the Fall, except CogAT which is administered in the Spring before placement.
+Parents of identified students will be notified once the identification process is complete and services will begin in October.
+There will be an additional CogAT testing window in the fall for new PPS students enrolled over the summer.

 Twice Exceptional (2e) Learners